sahilsohani/431W-project/README.md

 ## Project Overview

-NittanyBusiness is a Flask-based web application providing secure user authentication using MySQL and Bootstrap.
+NittanyBusiness is a Flask-based web application that enables secure user authentication, session management, and user role assignment, backed by a MySQL database and styled with Bootstrap.

 ## Features

-- User authentication with email and password
+- Email and password-based user registration and login

-- Secure password hashing (SHA-256)
+- Secure password storage using SHA-256 hashing

-- Session-based login management
+- Session-based user authentication

-- Responsive Bootstrap interface
-- Protected dashboard route
+- Protected route access (dashboard, profile management, etc.)

-- User logout functionality
+- Responsive and mobile-friendly UI with Bootstrap

+- Flash messaging for user feedback

+- Role-based user redirection (Buyer, Seller, Helpdesk)

 ## Prerequisites